FBI shifts resources to ongoing unrest in Portland, Oregon

 “Here in Portland, we’re ... making the assessment that we should be trying to do a little more than we have, because the cumulative effects and the nature of the problem indicate that the community needs help,” Cannon said.

-He declined to provide specifics about the numbers of agents being shifted to protest cases or which cases, or how many cases, the agency was investigating.
+He declined to provide specifics about the number of agents being shifted and did not specify which cases or how many the agency is investigating.
 The FBI has previously released wanted posters related to two incidents on May 29.

-The announcement came as Portland Mayor Ted Wheeler prepared to make a statement the day after protesters smashed windows and vandalized City Hall inside and out.
-Police made 23 arrests as they dispersed the crowd, officials said.
+The announcement came as Mayor Ted Wheeler held a news conference to plead with residents to join him in opposing nightly violence that he said has tarnished Portland’s reputation as one of the most livable cities in the world.
+Wheeler said he was meeting with the Portland Police Bureau and the city’s business community over the next 36 hours to discuss a way forward.

-Demonstrators in the crowd of about 150 also threw bottles and eggs at police, put metal bars in the street to try to damage police vehicles and smashed a security camera on the City Hall building, police said in a statement.
-The statement said officers used “crowd control munitions” in response but did not say what kind.
+“We have allowed our proud tradition of progressive protests to be stolen by a few dozen individuals engaged in violence and criminal destruction,” Wheeler said.
+“They’re intent on creating mayhem and attacking and harming people, not just property.
+That’s a line that we can’t allow our community to cross.
+Not anymore.
+Enough is enough.”

 Portland has been gripped by nightly protests for nearly three months since the police killing of George Floyd in Minneapolis.